BJP seeks apology from Patna officer who compared Islamic organisation Popular Front of India to RSS

 RSS is a patriotic organisation and that it was ‘highly condemnable and ignorant’ to compare it with the PFI, BJP leader Sushil Kumar Modi said.

-A senior Patna Police official on Thursday compared Islamic organisation Popular Front of India’s physical training modules with those of the Rashtriya Swayamsevak Sangh, leading to sharp criticism from the Bharatiya Janata Party, the Hindustan Times reported.
+A senior Patna Police official on Thursday compared Islamic organisation Popular Front of India’s physical training modules with those of the Rashtriya Swayamsevak Sangh, leading to criticism from the Bharatiya Janata Party, the Hindustan Times reported.

-Senior Superintendent of Police Manavjit Singh Dhillon made the statement at a press conference where he spoke about the arrests of three Popular Front of India members and its political wing Social Democratic Party of India on July 13 and 14.
+Senior Superintendent of Police Manavjit Singh Dhillon made the statement at a press conference held to brief about the arrests of three Popular Front of India members and its political wing Social Democratic Party of India on July 13 and 14.

 “Their [PFI’s] modus operandi was to act like an RSS shakha where lathi training is given,” Dhillon said. “...They would call them for physical training but also brainwash and radicalise them.
 They train the youth under the guise of physical education and spread propaganda.”